Menstrual underwear odor: Louloucup tips

 Did you know?

-Marseille soap or black soap are excellent natural alternatives for tackling odors.
-You can gently rub the absorbent area with soap before machine washing for the best results.
+Marseille soap or black soap are excellent natural options for tackling odors.
+You can gently rub the absorbent area with soap before machine washing for optimal results.

 🫧 Proper drying

-Absolutely avoid the dryer, which damages the absorbent fibers.
+Absolutely avoid the tumble dryer, which damages the absorbent fibers.

-Make sure it’s completely dry before putting it away.
+Make sure it is completely dry before putting it away.

 Did you know?

-Depending on the style, period underwear can take some time to dry.
-Be patient!
-That’s why we recommend having several pairs of period panties on hand.
+Depending on the style, period panties can take quite a while to dry.
+Be patient.
+This is also why we recommend having several pairs of period panties on hand.

 III – Care tips for Louloucup period underwear 💙

-Louloucup period panties are carefully designed to provide optimal comfort and excellent absorbency.
-To maintain their quality and prevent unpleasant odors, here are a few specific tips:
+Louloucup period panties are carefully designed to offer optimal comfort and excellent absorbency.
+To preserve their quality and prevent unpleasant odors, here are a few specific tips:

-The unique composition of Louloucup period panties, with their organic cotton lining, requires a few special precautions.
-For optimal care, choose a gentle, ideally eco-friendly and fragrance-free detergent.
-Conventional detergents often contain chemicals that can affect the fabric’s absorbency and make odors linger.
+The unique composition of Louloucup period panties, with their organic cotton lining, requires a few special care steps.
+For optimal maintenance, choose a gentle detergent, ideally eco‑friendly and fragrance‑free.
+Conventional detergents often contain chemical agents that can damage the fabric’s absorbent properties and make odours linger.

-Our period panties are designed for different flows—from light to very heavy.
-If you have a very heavy flow, remember to change your underwear more often to avoid fiber saturation and odors.
-Our Mathilde period panty is specially designed for very heavy flows, with an absorbency equivalent to 5 tampons!
+Our **menstrual panties** are designed for different flows – from very light to very heavy.
+If you have a very heavy flow, remember to change your panties more often to avoid fiber saturation and the appearance of odors.
+Our Mathilde menstrual panties are specially designed for **very heavy flows**, with an absorbency equivalent to 5 tampons!

-For a deep clean and to effectively remove odors, you can give your underwear an occasional sunbath: after washing, leave your panties in indirect sunlight for a few hours.
-UV rays have natural disinfecting properties that eliminate bacteria responsible for bad smells.
+For a deep clean and effective odor removal, you can occasionally give your panties a sun bath: after washing, leave them in indirect sunlight for a few hours.
+UV rays have natural disinfecting properties that kill the bacteria responsible for bad smells.

 odeurs règles